Our Team

 Treasurer

-Jennifer has been a resident of ND all of her life.
-Health freedom became important when she became a mom of two children.
-After learning how intertwined the pharmaceutical industry, mainstream medical and health departments, she became aware of how important it is for the freedom to choose.
-Watching other states lose, not just the right to choose, but also discrimination within those losses, made a mission to keep fighting to rights.
+I have been a resident of ND all of my life.
+Health freedom became important to me when I became a mom of two children.
+After learning how intertwined the pharmaceutical industry, mainstream medical and health departments, I became aware of how important it is for the freedom to choose.
+Watching other states lose, not just the right to choose, but also discrimination within those losses, I made a mission to keep fighting for rights.

 Kari